AdobeDocs/release-notes.en/current.md

 title: Adobe Experience Cloud Release Notes
 description: Template for Experience Cloud release notes
 doc-type: release notes
-last-update: January 2020
+last-update: February 2020
 author: mfrei

 ---

-# Adobe Experience Cloud Release Notes - January 2020
+# INTERNAL REVIEW - Adobe Experience Cloud Release Notes - February 2020

 New features and fixes in the Adobe Experience Cloud.

+>[!IMPORTANT]
+>This page contains pre-release content and is subject to change prior to the planned release.

 >[!NOTE]
 >Subscribe to the [[!DNL Adobe Priority Product Update]](https://www.adobe.com/subscription/priority-product-update.html) to be notified via email about upcoming releases.
 New information published after the release will be marked with the publication date.

-**Release date: January, 16 2020**
+**Release date: February 2020**

 * [Adobe System Status](#status)
 * [Experience Cloud interface and core services](#ecloud)